France-ioi/AlgoreaPlatform/README.md

 then fill `config_local.php` with your configuration, including database and item IDs (you can choose them arbitrarily).

-To install the database, check the last version in the `schema` folder, and from it, execute `full_schema.sql` and then each revision in order.
+To install the database, check the last version in the `schema` folder, and from it, execute `full_schema.sql` and then each revision in order or use commonFramework/schema-migrate.php script.
 (Check `schema/README.md` for more information.)

 You must then run